Santa Cruz Bronson 5

 Santa Cruz Bronson X0 AXS RSV

 Aside from the RockShox Lyrik and Fox Rhythm shock on the R build, all other builds get some version of the Fox 36 fork and Fox Float X rear shock.
-Each bike gets 4-piston brakes too, with DB8 brakes on the R and S builds while the burly Maven brakes handle stopping duties on the three higher end builds.
+Each bike gets 4-piston brakes too, with DB8 brakes on the R,S, and SRAM 70 builds while the burly Maven brakes handle stopping duties on the rest of the builds.
 Only the top two builds get the higher-spec CC carbon frames, with their lack of derailleur cable routing matched to SRAM Transmission shifting.

 Full build specs are included as follows.